sakshamp11/predicting-diabetes/README.md

 Predicting _Diabetes

-this above project uses logistic regression as the main ml algorithm to predict diabetes for the patient using details of patient like 'Pregnanancy','glucose','bp','skin','insulin','bmi','pedigree','age'
+this above project uses logistic regression as the main ml algorithm to predict diabetes for the patient using details of patient like 'Pregnancy','glucose','bp','skin','insulin','bmi','pedigree','age'